thangbuiq/mlops-weather-forecast/README.md

 A comprehensive MLOps project using Apache Airflow to automate the scraping, training, and visualization of weather forecast data.

+> Training an RNN model with TensorFlow code is located in the `dags/utils/train_weather_data.py` file.

 ![flow](./docs/workflow.svg)

 ## Project Flow